TheOdinProject/curriculum/ruby/computer_science/hash_map_data_structure.md

 - Read [What are Hash Functions and How to choose a good Hash Function](https://www.geeksforgeeks.org/what-are-hash-functions-and-how-to-choose-a-good-hash-function) for more technical overview of a hash function.

-- Watch [This Video](https://www.youtube.com/watch?v=btT4bCOvqjs) from CS50 that explains the concept of buckets.
+- Watch [This Video](https://www.youtube.com/watch?v=btT4bCOvqjs) from CS50 that explains the concept of hash maps using buckets.
 </div>

 ### Knowledge check